dali0023/asp.net-core-note/Asp-net-fundamentals.md

 app.MapPut("/", () => "hello World!"); // accept Only PUT request
 app.MapDelete("/", () => "hello World!"); // accept Only Delete request
 ```
+#### Route Constraints:
+Route Constraints are used to filter the type of passed value to an action.
+For example, if you expect an integer type id, then you have to filter it using datatype, {id:int}

+`:int, :bool, :string, :datetime, :decimal, :guid`

+**There are two ways, you can add Constraint to a URL Parameter.**
+- Inline with the URL Parameter
+- Using the Constraint argument of the MapRoute method.